azureDisaster/wheel_of_fortune/README.md

 ## Getting Started
 Fork this repo and clone it locally.
 Open the file called 'WheelOfFortune.sln' in Visual Studio.
 Once you click run, the game will begin.

+For reference, the hardcoded phrases are located in WOFClassLib.Tests/Phrase.cs

+Once you begin you will be prompted for the number of users, and their names.
+You can attempt to guess a letter, but in true Wheel of Fortune fashion you may never attempt to guess a phrase before guessing a letter first.
+The spelling must be exact, but the game is case insensitive.
+Once someone guesses the phrase or last letter the game ends.

 ### Prerequisites
 [Visual Studio](https://visualstudio.microsoft.com/vs/)